notfdnadd/weared./README.md

    4. Edit Items Uploaded
    5. Delete Items Uploaded
    6. Purchased Items and Update Purchased Items Status To Be Viewed By The Buyer

+# Also Supporting Us To Reach Our Dreams :
+  1. Github
+  2. HTML
+  3. CSS
+  4. PHP
+  5. Postgres - PSQL
+  6. Javascript
+  7. XAMPP